AequilibraE/aequilibrae/docs/source/traffic_assignment/multi_class_equilibrium.rst

 ----------------------

-This documentation is not intended to discuss in detail the mathematical requirements of multi-class traffic assignment, which can be found discussed in detail on [3]_.
+This documentation is not intended to discuss in detail the mathematical requirements of multi-class traffic assignment, which can be found on [3]_.

 A few requirements, however, need to be made clear.